openbrian/double-agentx/README.md

 Often written in C, this subagent is written in Rust.

-AgentX Anything JSON is a Net-SNMP AgentX subagent that reads JSON data from any JSON source and maps elements in the JSON to OIDs.
+Double AgentX is a Net-SNMP AgentX subagent that reads JSON data from any JSON source and maps elements in the JSON to OIDs.
 This includes using data types for the OID.